The Best Things to Do in Thassos in Winter

 Mountains in Thassos

-After a full day in a museum or indoors, you will crave a walk into nature.
+After a full day in a museum, you will crave a walk into nature.
 Remember that Thassos is one of the greenest islands in Greece.

 Because that greenery comes from olive and pine trees, there is no one time of the year without leaves, grass, or flowers.